The 2020 scholarship application period is now open. Apply to all available scholarships here. Applications close on June 11, 2020.

 - Tuition Waivers: Tuition waivers granted by educational institutions, which are renewable in some cases

-- Grants: Grants are awarded to working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program
+- Work Study Grants: Grants for working culinary professionals that cover expenses from programs offering experiential learning at farms, fisheries, wineries, and other venues of food production, under the auspices of the Jean-Louis Palladin Professional Work/Study program

 International students may qualify for many, but not all, of our scholarships, and are encouraged to apply.